richm/linux-system-roles-logging/design_docs/rsyslog_new_input_output_roles_proposal.md

     rsyslog_use_files_ruleset: true
     rsyslog_use_forwards_ruleset: true
 ```
-In this PR, I propose to make the logs_collections (input roles) separate from logging_outputs (output roles) and specify the relationship using boolean parameters rsyslog_use_files_ruleset and/or rsyslog_use_forwards_ruleset.
+In this PR, I propose to make the logging_inputs (input roles) separate from logging_outputs (output roles) and specify the relationship using boolean parameters rsyslog_use_files_ruleset and/or rsyslog_use_forwards_ruleset.

-For the comparison, here is the previous style, in which logs_collections (input roles) used to belong to logging_outputs (output roles) to specify the relationship between the input and the output roles.
+For the comparison, here is the previous style, in which logging_inputs (input roles) used to belong to logging_outputs (output roles) to specify the relationship between the input and the output roles.

 **Previous style**
 ```